hujhax/austin-improv-wiki/David Schwartz.md

 **David Schwartz** is an improv performer

 ## History
-David improvised since "forever", starting it seriously in 2008 and performing in a Tufts University group called "Cheap Sox".
+David started improvising seriously in 2009, performing in a competitive, primarily short form group called Cheap Sox from his alma mater, Tufts University.
 He joined the Austin improv scene when he moved to Austin in 2013.
 In addition to his troupes and shows, he has also performed in [[Mister Morbid]], the 48-Hour improv fest, the [[Moontower Comedy Festival]], and the [[Megaphone Marathon]].

 ## Troupes
 * [[Field Day]]